Abekcio/Abekcio/README.md

 # Hi i'm Ahmet
-- 👀 I’m interested in mobile app and web development
+- 👀 I’m interested in web development and mobile app.
-- 🌱 I’m currently learning java and react
+- 🌱 I’m currently learning Java, Springboot and React.
-- 📫 You can reach me on linkedin profile in/abekcio
+- 📫 You can reach me: ahmetbekciogullari@gmail.com
 - 🤞 P.S. my real job is civil/structural engineering and i'm new on this development stuff :)

 <!---